 Hopefully none of the emails we send you will be considered spam but to keep you in complete control we have provided five email preferences within the customer dashboard which allow you to specify the kinds of emails we can send you (Account related, Query overage notices, Upcoming payment notices, Downtime and New Features/Changes) and by default only one of those is ticked which is "Important emails related only to my account".

 That setting toggle means we'll only send you an email if your paid plan is coming to an end or you go over your daily query allowance for five days consecutively.
 We limit those query exhausted emails to one per month maximum.

 On top of these emails there are some you cannot turn off for security reasons.
 Those include the emails we send you after you change your two-factor settings, email address, API Key or Password.
 We also send you an email when you subscribe to a paid plan.

-We do store a few cookies when you visit our website, we limit them only to what is necessary and we've detailed them below.
+We do store a few cookies when you visit our website and we've detailed them all below.